Last Updated on

 Herding, along with hunting, is probably one of the oldest professions for dogs.
 There are many breeds bred specifically for herding.
 There are many forms of herding, as well: boundary, fetching/gathering.

 There are different styles, as well.
 Some breeds use what is called “eye”, the tendency to stare down sheep.
 Dogs may be strong-eyed, medium eyed, or loose-eyed.
-Border Collies are an example of a strong-eyed breed.
+Border Collies are an example of a strong-eyed breed, while the English Shepherd tends to have a loose eye.
 An Old English Sheepdog, in contrast, does not have many eyes.

 Dogs may use nipping or barking to move the sheep.
 Corgies are well known for their ability to dart in and nip the heels of cattle, for example.
 Other dogs were drovers; that is, they physically butt up against the stock to move them.
 Rottweilers and Bouviers both were used for this type of work.